hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `account_key` - (Optional) Specifies the account key (shared key) to access the storage account.

-* `local_auth_ref` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
+* `local_auth_reference` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.

 * `managed_identity` - (Optional) A `managed_identity` block as defined below.